 Encourage cutting caffeine intake

 Reduce coffee, tea or other caffeinated drinks in half, as caffeine has a stronger effect when a person stops smoking.

 Spend time with the quitter and suggest things to do to keep their mind off smoking.
 Activities could include going to the movies, going out in nature, and joining a class to learn something new.

 Assist with everyday tasks and techniques for managing stress

 Help the quitter with daily tasks to ensure their stress level is manageable.
 Encourage them to come up with a list of things to do when they feel stressed such as exercise, listening to music or a podcast.

 Recognise both big and small milestones.
-Even being smoke-free for a day is a huge success.
+Even being smoke-and vape-free for a day is a huge success.
 Give them a card or some flowers, or go out together to celebrate milestones.
 Quitting smoking is a big deal.

 Help them come up with strategies for dealing with craving

 Suggestions include taking a walk, squeezing a stress ball, having a healthy snack, calling a friend or having a glass of water.